PaulBouchier/BTTeleopTest/README.md

 ## Capabilities
 The only setup required is to pair the phone with the robot bluetooth serial connection offered by this module.
-This module is conceived of as always listening for commands, and causing the robot to execute user commands in preference to any commands which may be issued by autonomy software.
+This module is conceived of as always listening for commands, and causing the robot to execute user teleop commands in preference to any commands which may be issued by autonomy software.
 Thus it can act as a deadman switch or a way to drive the robot somewhere, or a way to manually inject perturbations or otherwise supercede autonomous operation.